sigrunixia/Granite/docs/Adding-animation-to-plugin-source.md

 ### Imports

-Under the import section, we need to map a value to the animations.
+Under the import section, we need to import the animations under unique names.

 **Before**:
 ```ts